IAteNoodles/Mini_Project/PROJECT_REPORT.md

 The **Media Bias Analysis System** successfully demonstrates the application of advanced NLP and Explainable AI in the domain of media literacy.
 By combining the high accuracy of **RoBERTa** with the transparency of **SHAP** and **LIME**, the system provides users with a powerful tool to critically evaluate news content.
 The integration of **Generative AI** further bridges the gap between technical model outputs and human understanding.

 ### 8.2 Future Scope
+*   **Mamba Backbone Integration**: In future iterations, we aim to train a custom model using the **Mamba** architecture.
+Mamba's linear time complexity offers significant performance advantages over Transformers for processing very long documents, which would reduce computational overhead.
 *   **Multilingual Support**: Extending the model to support Indian languages (Hindi, Kannada) to address regional bias.
 *   **Browser Extension**: Developing a Chrome extension to analyze articles directly on news websites in real-time.
 *   **Video Analysis**: Integrating speech-to-text modules to analyze bias in television news debates.